 Taming the Tangles: Hair brushing and our senses

-Children with sensory issues often struggle with sensory sensitivities, which can make everyday sensations feel overwhelming.
+Those with sensory issues often struggle with sensory sensitivities, which can make everyday sensations feel overwhelming.
 Hair brushing can trigger discomfort for several reasons:

 3. Loss of Control - having someone tugging/pulling at your hair: Hair brushing can feel like an invasion of personal space, especially when someone else is doing it.
 For someone who struggles to regulate their senses, this can feel overwhelming.